 Tips to Answer this Interview Question:

 The important thing here is to not badmouth a past manager or the company in general.
-The insurance industry is a small world and, whether you like it or not, hiring managers will back-check with people they know, such as carrier reps or former coworkers.
-This might have happened already once they saw your résumé — before they even scheduled the first interview!
-Do not make up answers here; you will be found out.
+The insurance industry is a small world and whether you like it or not, hiring managers will back-check with people they know such as carrier reps or former coworkers.

-If you don’t have a job description, think about the skills you feel are needed for the role and pick the most vital ones — the “meat and potatoes” necessary to perform the job.
+If you don’t have a job description, think about the skills you feel are needed for the role and pick the most vital ones.
+These skills are the “meat and potatoes” necessary to perform the job.
 Then, share a past experience or two when you were praised for these skills.
-If you have a letter of reference or a thank-you letter from a customer, bring it out and offer to share it with the employer.
+If you have a letter of reference or a thank-you letter from a customer, offer to share it with the employer.
 The written word speaks volumes, especially if it is on company letterhead.

 What if you know your past manager will not have “good things” to say about you and they are a well-known figure in the insurance industry?
 It happens to everyone at some point; there are just some people we don’t get along with no matter how hard we try.
 Do not try to bypass the question or answer indirectly.
 Instead, use the question to illustrate how you deal with difficult people and difficult managers.

 The bottom line with this question is to answer it honestly, directly and not give “fluff” answers that the interviewer can see right through.
-Your candor will be appreciated; it demonstrates that you aren’t afraid to deliver bad news when necessary.
+Your candor will be appreciated and it demonstrates that you aren’t afraid to deliver bad news when necessary.